putamayo/feliz-domingo-flutter-ganache-solidity-web3/README.md

 Dear reader!
 This is a Flutter app I'm working on to practice and play around with solidity.
-You will 💖 the EVM :)
+Flutter 💖 the Ethereum Virtual Machine :)

 Functionalities:
 1. Store tasks in a smart contract and display them in a List ✅ done